ajour/ajour/README.md

 ## Configuration

-Ajour will generate a configuration file for you:
+Ajour will generate a configuration file for you, unless it finds one in one of the following directories:

 macOS / Linux:
 - `$HOME/.config/ajour/ajour.yml`